Five of Pentacles

 Description and Symbology

-We should also remember who we are in the good times and stay the same in the bad times.
+Remember who you are in the good times, and stay the same in the bad times.
 This means staying together and working together.
-So long as we do this, we will come out of adversity stronger than when we went into it.
-Adversity is a test, and if we pass, the prize is becoming a better person.
+Do this, and you will emerge from adversity stronger than when you entered it.

 Adversity is a test, and if we pass, the prize is becoming a better person

 It is also important to remember that this is a Minor Arcana card, meaning that it suggests a short period of adversity.
-This is a temporary setback and you will recover!
+This is a temporary setback and you will recover.

 Faith and misery

 Oizys is the Goddess of misery, standing as silent witness to our suffering.
-Behind her we see the symbol of the Torch; a symbol of faith.
+Behind her, we see the symbol of the Torch; a symbol of faith.
 This helps us to bear our burdens by giving us purpose.
-This faith can be in a deity, ourselves or a wider group.
+This faith can be in a deity, ourselves, or a wider group.

 Mother and child

 We see the abandonment of a child.
-The child looks to be well fed whereas the mother is thin and has dirty bare feet.
+The child looks to be well-fed, whereas the mother is thin and has dirty bare feet.
 She has been a good mother so far.
 The child has been the mother’s reason to carry on, and now they are separated, both child and mother will die.

 Tips for Readings